anubhav-qt/paribelle-backend/PRODUCT_VARIANTS_GUIDE.md

 # Product Variants Implementation Guide

 ## Overview
-This guide explains the custom product variants feature that allows vendors to create products with multiple options (Size, Color, Material, Packet Size, etc.) independent of category attributes.
+This is the **recommended and only supported method** for creating products with multiple options (Size, Color, Material, Packet Size, etc.).
+This system creates **one product with multiple variants** stored in the `product_variants` table.

+**Note:** The old "Category-Based Variations" system (which created separate child products) has been deprecated and is no longer available for new products.

 ## Database Schema